googleinterns/measurement-library/README.md

 ```

 # Usage
-After setting up the script tags, you can begin to use the library.
+After setting up the script tag using the `config` command, you can begin to use the library.
 All commands
 are processed by passing arguments to the `measure()` function.

 ## Event command
 When you run the command `measure('event', eventName, eventOptions)`, all registered